Adasha/wrap-chars/README.md

 Tiny script containing just one, static method that takes any element and wraps each inline character in a given tag, with an optional class.
 Very tiny (3KB minified).

 Version 1 of this was very blunt in its approach, stripping out any nested tags entirely.
 This version is much more polite, and will do its best to preserve existing markup.
-Several ways exist to control the wrapping process.
+It has several ways to control the wrapping process.

 [Homepage/Demos](http://lab.adasha.com/components/wrap-chars/index.html)